Equine and Camelid Castration

 Anesthesia

-Llama lullaby is the standard anesthetic protocol, with alpacas being less sensitive and needing more drug per kg bodyweight.
+Llama lullaby is the standard anesthetic protocol (given im), with alpacas being less sensitive and needing more drug per kg bodyweight.
 Due to the risk of regurgitation and aspiration, animals should be fasted for at least 12 hours.
 Similarly, the head should be positioned to ensure any saliva or regurgitant drains out of the mouth vs down into the lungs.
 Atropine is avoided as it thickens salivary secretions.

 Local anesthesia minimizes the need for other drugs and lowers the pain levels postoperatively.
 Cord blocks or testicular blocks should be performed.